Why Mini-breaks Work

-For one client it is listening to a mindfulness exercise on her MP3 player in the park; for another it is using the stairs in her building to go outdoors; for someone else it is calling home and hearing what his young family are up to.
+For some it is listening to a mindfulness exercise in the park; for others it is to go outdoors; for someone else it is calling home and hearing what your family are up to.

 The authors recommend breaking work into 60- to 90- minute chunks then having a 15-minute break.
 While many people find this challenging to adjust to, the intensity of their engagement with work, with short breaks of recovery, is said to be far more industrious than sitting hour-upon-hour at one’s desk with a list of tasks.